Pests and diseases can impact heavily on Australia's agricultural and associated industries, the environment, people's health and the economy.

-The incident's Public Information Manager will assist the media, where possible, to obtain images/footage.
-Depending on the biosecurity risk, he/she may seek authorisation for one media crew to access an affected property, and pool the images with other outlets.
+A Public Information Manager will be available to assist the media, where possible, to obtain images/footage.
+Depending on the biosecurity risk they may seek permission for one media crew to access an affected property, and pool the images with other outlets.

 You should note that strict biosecurity measures, including cleaning and disinfecting, will take place when entering and leaving an infected property.
-This process could damage camera equipment.
+This process could damage camera and audio equipment.

 How the media can help

 At the start of a biosecurity incident there are several

 urgent messages that the community needs to know:

 Keep clean - biosecurity and hygiene measures are critical at all times (visit

 farmbiosecurity.com.au for more information).

 Keep watch for signs of the pest or disease and report suspect animals or plants to the relevant national hotline:

 - Emergency Animal Disease Watch Hotline: